How pregnancy *actually* happens

 Also, FYI, a lot of this information is based on animal research, especially events that happen deep in the reproductive tract.
 It’s possible some of this information will change in the future.

-Before diving into conception, you should brush up on your knowledge of eggs and sperm, and of how ovulation works.
+Before diving into conception, you should brush up on your knowledge of , and of how ovulation works.
 Ovulation is when an egg is released from the ovary, and is critical to the whole process.

 We pick up where ovulation ends.